 If your customer footprint is across multiple states, imagine how difficult it will be with more and more states transitioning from “no action” to licensure.

-How are companies currently coping?
+How are companies currently coping with state licensing?

 For starters, these systems offer extremely limited record-keeping and time-management capabilities.
 This is because they lack the ability to create and automatically connect calendar items, tasks, documents, and spreadsheet data.
 There’s also no way to synchronize tasks, records, and deadlines.